ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 ### Existing drives

 [Identify](#identifying-drives) the existing drive and note the partition you want to mount.
-When using `/dev/disk/by-id`, the first partition is usually shown with a `-part1` suffix.
+When using `/dev/disk/by-id`, the first partition is usually shown with a `-part1` suffix (but not always!).

 !!! info
     Make sure you have the supporting tools for your filesystem installed, such as `xfsprogs` for XFS.